-They should not be used for the long-term management of ocular symptoms and notably in management of pain: these agents are toxic to the corneal epithelium and abolish the corneal reflex so increasing the risk of corneal damage.
-Topical non-steroidal anti-inflammatory drugs (NSAIDs), eg diclofenac eye drops, may have a role in pain management although their efficiency is uncertain and they should not be used as a substitute for oral analgesia (paracetamol, oral NSAIDs).
+These agents should not be used for long-term management of ocular pain: they are toxic to the corneal epithelium.
+They also abolish the corneal reflex so increasing the risk of corneal damage.
+Topical non-steroidal anti-inflammatory drugs (NSAIDs) such as diclofenac eye drops, may have some role in pain management but their efficiency is uncertain and they should not be used as a substitute for oral analgesia (paracetamol, oral NSAIDs).

 There are a number of anaesthetic drops available.
-Subtle differences between them make them more or less suitable to different individuals.
-New drops are on the horizon (such as diphenhydramine - developed for its hypoallergenic properties) but not yet used here in the UK.
+Subtle differences between them make them more or less appropriate in different individuals.
+New drops appear in the literature from time to time (such as diphenhydramine - developed for its hypoallergenic properties) but this is not yet licensed here in the UK.

 - Examples - lidocaine hydrochloride, oxybuprocaine hydrochloride, proxymetacaine hydrochloride, tetracaine hydrochloride (amethocaine hydrochloride).